 In order to survive States hide, distort and manipulate the records of the past for their own purposes.
 This is to the detriment of individuals and the society overall.
 The alteration of history distorts cultural maps, causing travelers difficulty in making sound decisions and leading them astray from their desired destinations.

-Although it is now seemingly easier to discover these facts, government mistruths and distortions have so permeated the cultural milieu that any challange to the State narative causes an uncomfortable cognitive dissonance among many.
-The end result is large scale resistance as many react with fear and anger whenever the lies are exposed.
+Although it is now seemingly easier to discover these facts, government mistruths and distortions have so permeated the cultural milieu that any challenge to the State narrative causes an uncomfortable cognitive dissonance among many.
+The end result is large scale resistance to the truth as many react with fear and anger whenever facts are presented and lies are exposed.

 From the American Revolution to the open wars against Afghanistan, Iraq, Libya and Syria and the covert wars in numerous other nations, the parasitic State that is embedded in the heart of American culture has used war to transform itself into a military power never before seen.
 Spending as much on the military as nearly all of the other countries in the world combined, the U.S. now encircles the globe with over 800 bases, maintaining forces in countries such as Japan and Germany more than seventy years since World War II concluded.

 The narrative painted by the State is that war has been an integral and vital force in the establishment of “peace and liberty”.
 This seems to contradict the obvious fact that war by definition destroys the peace, at least in the short term.
-The "short term", however, can apparently last decades as the U.S. entered is 15th year of war in Afghanistan in 2016.
+The "short term", however, can often last decades as was the case of the 20 year U.S. occupation of Afghanistan, ending in 2021.

 An Alternate Perspective

 The fact of the matter is that there has been no war in the history of the United States, since its very inception, that has led to an overall level of liberty that could not have been better achieved through alternative actions.
-The dozens of wars, military incursions and covert acts of aggression that the U.S. has participated in have only served to impoverish its citizens, decrease their personal and economic freedom, and create unanticipated blowback which the State then uses to justify additional wars and military aggression.
+The dozens of wars and hundreds of military incursions and covert acts of aggression that the U.S. has participated in have largely served to impoverish its citizens, decrease their personal and economic freedom, and create unanticipated blowback which the State then uses to justify additional wars and military aggression.

-Consider the American Revolution: Would a citizen of the United States dare to argue with a citizen of Australia, New Zealand or Canada that there is greater freedom in the U.S. today than in those countries?
-In 2016 all three of those countries led the U.S. on measures of both economic and political freedom.
-The obvious conclusion is that war with the United Kingdom was not required for citizens of those countries to obtain their current level of freedom, calling into question the necessity and long term results of the American Revolution.
+Consider the American Revolution: Before the totalitarian Covid lockdown insanity of 2020-22, the citizens of Australia, New Zealand and Canada all experienced relatively high levels of both prosperity and personal freedom.
+In 2016, in fact, all three of those countries led the U.S. on measures of both economic and political freedom.
+Given this observation, it could be reasonably argued that war with the United Kingdom was not necessary for citizens of those countries to obtain a relatively high level of freedom, at least for a time.
+This of course calls into question the necessity and long term results of the American Revolution.

 If Lincoln was making it clear that he was against the abolition of slavery, why did the southern states persist in their separation, and why was Lincoln so insistent in opposing succession, a concept that he had embraced during the U.S. war against Mexico in 1846?
 The answer, on both sides, has to do with economics.